Tonicrespit/hmm_pos_tagger/README.md

 model = model.fit(sentences=corpus)
 ```

-Once the model is trained, we create a decoder:
+Once the model is trained, you can start decoding text:

 ```python
 decoder = model.predict(["I", "went", "to", "school", "yesterday", "."])
 ```

-Do you want more examples?
-Please check the included Jupyter notebook!
+For more examples, please check the example Jupyter notebook!